LouisCyfer/LSL-scripts/README.md

 - fun-fact: also working if you add it as HUD (unintended by design but possibly useful)

+## AutoAnimator
+> This simple script lets people animate if they sit on any prim, must have anmiations in it, check the options by touching the prim.
+- currently things might be buggy

 ## To-Do
 - [ ] fine-tuning STHC
 - [ ] Telly Pole non-owner teleport